-More and more often, animals in labs are being given a second chance.
-AAVS offers members the opportunity to direct special contributions to care for animals who were once used in laboratories or exploited in other ways.
+Good news!
+Some animals in labs are being given a second chance.
+With the help of our members, AAVS provides direct support to care for animals who were once used in science or exploited in other ways.

 Part of the mission of this primate sanctuary is “to provide a healthy, safe, and humane environment for any primates needing care and treatment.”
 They have taken in some of the neediest cases from labs.
 Remarkably, they have recovered physically, emotionally and socially.
 Mindy’s Memory now cares for over 80 monkeys, many of whom were formerly used in labs.
 AAVS funded improvements to ensure safety and protection from cold weather, and other enhancements to daily care.

 This primate sanctuary and rehabilitation center has received grants to help support and continue to rescue monkeys from labs.
 This sanctuary is accredited by both the Global Federation of Animal Sanctuaries and American Sanctuary Association, and comes highly recommended for standards of care, responsiveness to the unique needs of animals from labs, and conscientious management.
 AAVS is funding quality veterinary care for aging and special needs monkeys.

 Primarily Primates houses, protects, and rehabilitates various primate species, focusing primarily on caring for apes and monkeys.
 Many are cast-offs from the pet trade and biomedical research institutions.
 AAVS supports the group of seven chimpanzees from Buckshire lab in Pennsylvania, whose release from the lab AAVS helped negotiate in 1996.